Tom Fitzgerald (ice hockey): Executive career

-In July 2007, Fitzgerald left NESN when he was named Director of Player Development for the Pittsburgh Penguins.
-In October, he was then named as an assistant coach for the United States national team for Deutschland Cup, helping push them to second place.
-On July 3, 2009, Fitzgerald was then promoted within the Penguins organization to assistant general manager.
+In July 2007, Fitzgerald left NESN when he was named director of player development for the Pittsburgh Penguins.
+In October 2007, he was then named as an assistant coach for the United States national team for Deutschland Cup, helping push them to second place.
+On July 3, 2009, Fitzgerald was promoted within the Penguins organization to assistant general manager.

 On July 24, 2015, Fitzgerald was named assistant general manager for the New Jersey Devils.
-On January 12, 2020, Fitzgerald was named interim general manager of the Devils' after Ray Shero was fired.
-On July 9, 2020, Fitzgerald was named Executive Vice President and full time General Manager of the Devils.
+On January 12, 2020, Fitzgerald was named interim general manager of the Devils after Ray Shero was fired.
+On July 9, Fitzgerald was named executive vice president and full time general manager of the Devils.
+On January 23, 2024, he signed a multi-year contract with the Devils and was promoted to president of hockey operations also keeping his general manager duties.

 Personal life

-Tom and his wife Kerry have four sons; Ryan, Casey, Jack and Brendan.
+Tom and his wife have four sons; Ryan, Casey, Jack and Brendan.
 Fitzgerald did a stint as an analyst for the Outdoor Life Network during the 2006 Stanley Cup playoffs, and was one of NESN's studio analysts during postgame coverage of Boston Bruins' matches.
-His son Ryan was drafted in the fourth round (120th overall) in the 2013 NHL Entry Draft by the Boston Bruins, and currently plays for the Lehigh Valley Phantoms, the Philadelphia Flyers's AHL affiliate.
-Casey, who was drafted in the third round (86th overall) of the 2016 NHL Entry Draft by the Buffalo Sabres, currently plays for the Rochester Americans, the Sabres' AHL affiliate.
+His son Ryan was drafted in the fourth round (120th overall) in the 2013 NHL entry draft by the Boston Bruins, and currently plays for the Utica Comets, the New Jersey Devils's AHL affiliate.
+Casey, who was drafted in the third round (86th overall) of the 2016 NHL entry draft by the Buffalo Sabres, currently plays for the Florida Panthers.
 Both Ryan and Casey attended Boston College, skating on the same roster from 2015–2017.

 Fitzgerald grew up with his cousin, fellow NHL player Keith Tkachuk.
-He is also cousins with Tkachuk's sons Matthew of the Florida Panthers and Brady of the Ottawa Senators, as well as Kevin Hayes of the Philadelphia Flyers and the late Jimmy Hayes, who most recently played for the Wilkes-Barre/Scranton Penguins.
+He is also cousins with Tkachuk's sons Matthew of the Florida Panthers and Brady of the Ottawa Senators, as well as Kevin Hayes of the St. Louis Blues and Jimmy Hayes, who played for the Wilkes-Barre/Scranton Penguins before retiring in 2019.